FAQs

 3. What about safety aboard the Pacific Yellowfin?

-Our crew is trained in marine medical first aid and is certified for Marine Emergency Duties (MEDS) Domestic Vessel Safety, levels 1 and 2.
+Our crew is trained in marine medical first aid.
+They are certified for Marine Emergency Duties (MEDS) Domestic Vessel Safety, levels 1 and 2.

-We follow best practices of the “Whale Wise Guidelines”.
-Additionally, we support and whenever possible visit the Cetacea Lab to help our guests learn more about their role in protecting these magnificent marine mammals.
+We follow the best practices of the “Whale Wise Guidelines.”
+Additionally, whenever possible, we support and visit the Cetacea Lab to help our guests learn more about their role in protecting these magnificent marine mammals.

-We hop into small boats, kayaks, and paddle boards for viewing wildlife to minimize disturbance.
+We hop into small boats, kayaks, and paddle boards to view wildlife to minimize disturbance.
 We have nurtured personal connections with the Gitga’at and Kitasoo Xai’Xais First Nations communities, for which we are very grateful,

-Our bear guides are certified with the Commercial Bear Viewing Association.
-The Association’s purpose is to promote sustainable bear viewing in BC, and aid in the protection of wild bears and their delicate ecosystems.
+Our bear guides are certified with the Commercial Bear Viewing Association of BC.
+The Association aims to promote sustainable bear viewing in BC and aid in protecting wild bears and their delicate ecosystems.

 Of course!
 We offer delicious alternatives for all dietary restrictions.